 The cell is compact.

-Disadvantages of analyser paramagnetic oxygen with optical detection:
+Disadvantages of paramagnetic oxygen analyser with optical detection:

-However, it is relatively fragile due to the meticulousness of the dumbbell assembly.
+It is, however, relatively fragile due to the meticulousness of the dumbbell assembly.

 Expensive to purchase and replace in the event of accidental damage.